kubevirt-manager/kubevirt-manager/README.md

 ## INTRODUCTION

 I've created this Frontend for `KubeVirt` while I was trying to learn a little bit of `Angular`.
 Basically this tool uses `kubectl proxy` to proxy API requests to `kubeapiserver`.
 To handle the `Disk`/`Volume` part, the tool works through [CDI](https://github.com/kubevirt/containerized-data-importer/).
+As the time passed by, support for other features like `HPA`, `Services`, `Prometheus` and `Cluster API` were added.
 For a Quick Start, go to our website [https://kubevirt-manager.io/](https://kubevirt-manager.io/) as we provide a [bundled.yaml](kubernetes/bundled.yaml) file that has the basic setup.

 ## REQUIREMENTS

+These are the **minimum** requirements to have the system running.
 Kubevirt featureGate `ExpandDisks` is **required**.

 `CDI` is **required** with featureGate `HonorWaitForFirstConsumer` active: